feugen/QtObjectDetector/README.md

 ![Test Image 1](Facedetection.bmp)

-Here is another example for a canny function/pipeline applied to a live cam, the function is used to detect conrers.
+Here is another example for a canny function/pipeline applied to a live cam, the function is used to detect edges.

 ![Test Image 1](Canny.bmp)